Masaru2/YAM2H/README.md

 # YAM2H - Yet another Mother 2 Hack

-(Unlike nothing ever done before) This project aims to make Earthbound the closest as possible to Mother 2, but unlike the countless "Restoration projects"
+(Unlike nothing ever done before) This project aims to make Earthbound the closest as possible to Mother 2, but unlike the countless "Restoration projects" it actually restores things that were unnoticed or overlooked by the creators of those projects.
+This project doesn't aim to be a pedantic "re-localization" hack or think I'm smarter than the actual translators/developers.

 ## Origin